yet-another-static-site-generator/yass/docs/details.md

   detect it.
 You must stop, remove old file manually, then restart the server.
-- If you delete page which was in the sitemap, you will be need to edit the sitemap manually or delete it completely with file `robots.txt` to regenerate list of the site pages.
+- If you delete page which was in the sitemap, you will be need to edit the sitemap manually or delete it completely with file `robots.txt` to regenerate list of the site pages with `build` command.
+- Same with Atom feed, if you delete page which was in feed, you will need to edit `atom.xml` file or delete it to regenerate it with `build` command.

 ## <a name="help"></a>Help command